Azure/azure-sphere-samples/Samples/WifiSetupAndDeviceControlViaBle/README.md

 For more information on the design of this sample solution see the [Design overview](./design-overview.md) article.

-**Note:** By default, this sample targets [MT3620 reference development board (RDB)](https://docs.microsoft.com/azure-sphere/hardware/mt3620-reference-board-design) hardware, such as the MT3620 development kit from Seeed Studios.
+**Note:** By default, this sample targets [MT3620 Reference Development Board (RDB)](https://docs.microsoft.com/azure-sphere/hardware/mt3620-reference-board-design) hardware, such as the MT3620 development kit from Seeed Studios.
 To build the sample for different Azure Sphere hardware, change the Target Hardware Definition Directory in the project properties.
 For detailed instructions, see the [README file in the Hardware folder](../../Hardware/README.md).
 You may also need to set up the hardware differently.

 ## Preparation

 This reference solution requires the following:

-- Azure Sphere SDK version 19.05 or above.
+- Azure Sphere SDK version 19.09 or above.
 In an Azure Sphere Developer Command Prompt, run **azsphere show-version** to check.
 Download and install the [latest SDK](https://aka.ms/AzureSphereSDKDownload) if needed.
 - Azure Sphere MT3620 board
 - Nordic nRF52 BLE development board
 - Jumper wires to connect the boards to each other